jeremieroche/VisualOpenFstiOS/README.md

 * Transition: Brings up a STPVC (after Transition variables set, ATM begins)
 * Final: Brings up a SFPVC (after final weight set, SFM begins)
 * Control Points: Toggles on/off automaton showing its control points

-Minimize Button:
+* Minimize: Creates Minimized version of the Automaton using the OpenFST library (http://www.openfst.org/twiki/bin/view/FST/MinimizeDoc)
-* Creates Minimized version of the Automaton using the OpenFST library (http://www.openfst.org/twiki/bin/view/FST/MinimizeDoc)
+* Beautify: Optimizes distances between the Automaton's states, so that Automaton is legible

 ## SetTransitionPopViewController (STPVC):
 (Popped after tapping on the “Transition” Button in AVC)

-* Type in a Number (Int/Float only) on the text field, and then tap the “Input”/“Output”/“Weight” button to assign the field’s value to the corresponding variable
+* Type in a Number on the text field, and then tap the “Input”/“Output”/“Weight” button to assign the field’s value to the corresponding variable

 ## SetFinalPopViewController (SFPVC):
 (Popped after tapping on the “Final” Button in AVC)

-* Type in a Number (Int/Float only) on the text field to set a final Weight
+* Type in a Number on the text field to set a final Weight

 ## Demonstartion